 IFCO is responsible for examining and certifying cinema releases and video works (e.g., DVD, Blu-ray) distributed in Ireland.
 The IFCO website offers a comprehensive database of our classification decisions and provides a resource for the public - parents/guardians in particular - to research the suitability of cinema or home entertainment releases for themselves or their families.
 We strongly encourage that parents/guardians make informed decisions, using not just the age classification awarded but also the detailed consumer advice available on the website.

-Classification decisions are made by the Director of Film Classification who is supported by a team of Assistant Film Classifiers - appointed by the Minister for Justice and Equality - in this regard.
+Classification decisions are made by the Director of Film Classification who is supported by a team of Assistant Film Classifiers - appointed by the Minister for Justice - in this regard.
 The classification awarded to any given work is determined by application of the Classification Guidelines with the main issues under consideration being violence, sex, drugs and language.
 The overall tone and context in which this material is presented will often be the determining factor in the classification awarded.
 The Director of Film Classification ratifies each decision of the Assistant Classifiers.

 IFCO actively encourages feedback from the public and parents/guardians, in particular.
 One of IFCO’s primary functions is to reflect through its decisions the prevailing values of Irish society and your views help us to achieve that goal.
 When contacting the office we ask that you do so by email (firstname.lastname@example.org) to assist us in maintaining a complete record of all correspondence.